modular/modular/LLCL/docs/LLCLRuntime.md

 avoid saturating the relatively low bandwidth inter-socket interconnect between the CPUs.
-It also allows integration with "huge page" OS features which [require fiddly logic to use](https://stackoverflow.com/questions/32652833/how-to-allocate-huge-pages-for-c-application-on-linux) but can massively latency in some cases by reducing TLB misses.
+It also allows integration with "huge page" OS features which [require fiddly logic to use](https://stackoverflow.com/questions/32652833/how-to-allocate-huge-pages-for-c-application-on-linux) but can massively affect latency in some cases by reducing TLB misses.

 When building data intensive applications (e.g. allocating tensor data in a machine learning application), it is a good idea to allocate that data with the